Aoibhinn/portfolio_2/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

   The live link can be found here - https://aoibhinn.github.io/portfolio_2/

 ### Content

 - The funcationlaity for the game was inspired by Brian Designs video on creating a short quiz https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2749s
+- The icon on the home page were taken from [Font Awesome](https://fontawesome.com/)